* As an Amazon affiliate, this site earns from qualifying purchases.

 More Thoughts for the 17th Sunday in Ordinary Time Year B

-One reason this miracle was so important is because it relates to the Eucharist, which was a very meaningful experience for the first Christians.
-The breaking of the bread during the miracle was a practice that brought them together and helped them feel the presence of the Lord.
+This miracle was very meaningful for the early Christians.
+The breaking of the bread brought them together and helped them feel the presence of the Lord.
 It became an important part of their worship as the Christian faith began to spread.

 Building a Caring Community